Undergraduate teaching assistant handbook

 Application and hiring timeline

-- Summer undergraduate TA positions are considered in April and May.
+Summer undergraduate TA positions are considered in April and May.
 Because there are only a small number of undergraduate TA positions in summer, and because these positions normally require an experienced TA, the department does not usually consider new applicants for summer positions.

-Classes that TAs help with
+Classes that UG TAs are hired for

 Hiring paperwork